• Skip to primary navigation

 • 1 teaspoon cumin

-• 1 (15 ounce) can red kidney beans – drained and rinsed
+• 1 – 15 ounce can of red kidney beans/pinto beans – drained and rinsed

-• 2 (14 ounce) cans petite diced tomatoes
+• 2 – 14-ounce cans of petite diced tomatoes

-• 1 (15 ounce) can pumpkin puree (not pumpkin pie filling)
+• 1 – 15 ounce can of pumpkin puree (not pumpkin pie filling)

 For topping the chili